redhat-sap/sap-data-intelligence/obmigrate/README.md

 ### Update SDI Secrets

-DI stores access details to the checkpoint-store bucket in a couple of secrets.
+DI stores access details in the checkpoint-store bucket in a couple of secrets.
 The `update-sdi-ob.sh` script can be used to change the details to the new remote.

 On the management host, in the `sap-data-intelligence` local checkout, execute the following: